 The student to faculty ratio is 15 to 1.
 In their early career, Francis Marion University grads earn an average salary of $28,300.
 It takes the average student 4.74 years to graduate.

 81% of students get financical aid.
-This private institution charges an average net price of $23,317.
+In their early career, MMC Conway grads earn an average salary of $20,800.
 The full-time teacher rate is 48%.

 93% of students get financical aid.
 41% of the teachers are full time.
 Students who attend this public school pay an average net price of $6,899.

+This private institution charges an average net price of $16,452.
 The student to faculty ratio is 21 to 1.
 95% of students are awarded financial aid at this school.
-Roughly six years after entering college, graduates of this school earn $21,900 a year.

 50% of the teachers are full time.
 The student to faculty ratio is 21 to 1.
 Graduates earn an average $22,400 after graduation.